alistairstead/talks/fullstack-bdd/fullstack-bdd.md

 # 👎🏻
 ## [fit] Tools _>_ Practices _>_ **Principles**

+^ The guiding theme I'm trying to convey is regardless of your tool selection or your desire to adopt BDD.
+You should recognize the default stance we may have as technologists.

 ^ There is a risk as technologists that we focus way too much on the tools

 ---